-- 1. Resignation of Ms. Maria Josefina A. Castillo as Director and President effective 19 November 2021; - 2.
-Election of Ms. Candy S. Esteban as replacement Director and President, to serve the unexpired portion of Ms. Castillo's term, and until her successor is elected and qualified; and - 3.
+- 1. Election of Mr. Cesar Luis F. Bate as replacement Independent Director, in lieu of Atty.
+Oscar M. Orbos, to serve the unexpired portion of the term of the latter, and until his successor is elected and qualified; - 2.
+Appointment of Mr. Bate to the Audit and Compliance Committee, in lieu of Atty.
+Oscar M. Orbos., to serve the unexpired portion of the term of the latter, and until his successor is elected and qualified; - 3.
+Resignation of Ms. Maria Josefina A. Castillo as Director and President effective 19 November 2021; - 4.
+Election of Ms. Candy S. Esteban as replacement Director and President, to serve the unexpired portion of Ms. Castillo's term, and until her successor is elected and qualified; and - 5.
 Appointment of Mr. Sherwin S. Sampang as Treasurer, to replace Ms. Esteban effective 19 November 2021.